tomasantunes/pmc/README.md

 ## How to run

 ```
+Import database/create-tables.sql to MySQL
-Copy and edit secret-config-base.json and rename it secret-config.json
+Copy and edit secret-config-base.json and rename it to secret-config.json
-Copy and edit frontend/src/config-base.json and rename it config.json
+Copy and edit frontend/src/config-base.json and rename it to config.json
 npm install
 cd frontend
 npm install --legacy-peer-deps
-npm run bbuild
+npm run build
 cd ..
 npm start
 ```